xiaocanli/stochastic-parker/docs/source/input_parameters.rst

 Then, the script will modify the configuration file ``conf.dat``.
 The parameters in ``conf.dat`` are explained below.
 Additionally, a few other parameters are modified in this script for more flexibility.

-- ``tau0_scattering``: the scattering time for initial particles.
+- ``tau0``: the scattering time for initial particles.
 It is only used for momentum diffusion due to wave scattering.
 It is not used for Parker transport.
 The parameters are calculated based on the initial particle momentum and turbulence properties in ``sde.py``.
+- ``kpara0``: the initial value of the parallel diffusion coefficient for the particles with the initial momentum, magnetic field, and turbulence properties.
+It can be calculated in ``sde.py``.
 - ``duu0``: the normalization for pitch-angle diffusion coefficient.
 It is only used in the focused transport equation.
 The parameters are calculated based on the initial particle momentum and turbulence properties in ``sde.py``.
+- ``kret``: the ratio of the perpendicular diffusion coefficient to the parallel diffusion coefficient.
+It is typically set to less than ``0.1``.
+- ``kperp_kpara``: the ratio of the perpendicular diffusion coefficient to the parallel diffusion coefficient for particles with the initial momentum, magntic field, and turbulence properties.
+It is used when nonlinear guiding center (NLGC) is used to calculate the perpendicular diffusion coefficient.
+It can be calculated in ``sde.py``.
 - ``particle_v0``: the particle speed/velocity normalization.
 It is only used in the focused transport equation.
 The parameters are calculated based on the initial particle momentum and turbulence properties in ``sde.py``.
+-
 - ``dir_mhd_data``: the directory for MHD simulation data.
 - ``diagnostic_directory``: the directory for diagnostics data.